Phil Carr on Creating Accessible Mental Health Care ServicesInspiring Stories of Our Owners•Jan 27, 2021• 3 min read

-The result is a growing, community-based agency that deploys clinicians to underserved populations of any race, socioeconomic status, or language status.
-Hello Alice is proud to name Good Intentions Counseling the $50,000 Grand Prize winner of the Business for All Grant program that will support Carr and his team during a time of unprecedented need.
+His business, Good Intentions Counseling is a growing, community-based agency that deploys clinicians to underserved populations of any race, socioeconomic status, or language status.
+Good Intentions Counseling is also the recipient of a Business for All Grant that will support Carr and his team at a crucial time.

 “A lot of things that have been kept under wraps have come out during this time period,” says COO and Behavioral Specialist David Hester.
 “People are spending much more time at home.
 People are much more unhappy.
 There’s civil unrest.
 There are so many factors that go into the mental health aspect of how we’re functioning in this world.
 We support some clients who have no idea how to navigate ridiculously challenging systems, and we provide them with a pathway so that it’s a little bit easier.”

 Addressing the pandemic has revealed incredible resilience among the Good Intentions team.
 While the agency quickly rolled out a telehealth platform to safely connect with clients, well over half of its visits remain in-person.